Positive and non-positive measurements in energy distillation from quantum batteries

-Since all the examples discussed in Sec. \ref{sec4} prove NPOVMs of type-1 are always equally or more advantageous than POVMs in the context of energy extraction, one might wonder if the set of POVMs applied on the auxiliary is a subset of the NPOVMs of type-1 applied on the same.
-Here, we demonstrate that this is not the case; specifically, we will show that the set of all POVMs is not contained within the set of type-1 NPOVMs.
+{Since all the examples discussed in Sec.~\ref{sec4} prove NPOVMs of type-1 are always equally or more advantageous than POVMs in the context of energy extraction, one might wonder if the set of POVMs applied on the auxiliary is a subset of the NPOVMs of type-1 applied on the same.
+Here by the set of type-1 NPOVMs, we basically mean the entire general set over which the optimization is performed, which may also contain POVM elements.
+Here, we demonstrate that this is not the case; specifically, we will show that the set of all POVMs is not contained within the set of type-1 NPOVMs.}